l0STAwaY/crtools/README.md

 Automatically handles continuous and categorical predictors and moderators.
 Displays confidence intervals when available.

-## All the other emmeans and emmtrends tab, contrast, tab
+## All the other emmeans and emmtrends tab, contrast

 These are as it's names suggest, helper functions that help us graph out the emmeans emmtrends contrast and table